MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/dynamics-error-codes.md

 > [!TIP]
 > The custom dimension *category* hold information about the type of endpoint (REST API, OData, or SOAP) being called.

-For more information about web services telemetry, see [Analyzing Incoming Web Services Request Telemetry](../administration/telemetry-webservices-trace.md).
+For more information about web services telemetry (including KQL code samples), see [Analyzing Incoming Web Services Request Telemetry](../administration/telemetry-webservices-trace.md).

 ## Troubleshoot failed REST API/OData calls with HTTP status codes